helm/helm/docs/using_helm.md

 - `--set`: Specify overrides on the command line.

 If both are used, `--set` values are merged into `--values` with higher precedence.
+Overrides specified with `--set` are persisted in a configmap.
+Values that have been `--set` can be viewed for a given release with `helm get values <release-name>`.
+Values that have been `--set` can be cleared by running `helm upgrade` with `--reset-values` specified.

 #### The Format and Limitations of `--set`